jackshiels/PlantMonitor/README.md

 Lastly, several miscellaneous items are required:
 - A 3D printed case for the sensor
 - Masking tape to secure the Huzzah in place
+- Googly eyes for the plant (for fun!)

 If you are completing this project with a Huzzah custom shield, you will need 4x male-to-male jumper cables.
-If you do not have a shield, you will need at least 11x jumper cables (depending on how well you can wire the resistor connections!).
+If you do not have a shield, you will need at least 11x jumper cables and a breadboard (depending on how well you can wire the resistor connections).

 A breadboard mockup of the DHT sensor is shown below: